Translate

 I never dream of getting rich overnight.
 My fundamental financial philosophy is to increase income, reduce unnecessary expenses, and rapidly increase reliable investments.

-The final total is SGD $667, which account for about 29.73% of my monthly passive income.
+The final total is SGD $667, which accounts for about 29.73% of my monthly passive income.
 This means I still have some left over 70.27% for medical treatment, travel, or investment.
 Currently, approximately 43% of my total annual passive income is reinvested in DBS Bank retail unit trusts in Singapore.

 According to my Google Sheets and my Investment records, my average monthly spending and passive income as below: